kaykay-dv/pocketsearch/README.md

 # pocketsearch
 pocketsearch is a pure-Python full text indexing search engine based on sqlite and the FTS5 extension.
 It provides

-- Support for full text search
 - A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching
 - Support for multi-field indices including text, numeric and date search
+- Support for prefix and initial token queries

 It does not have any external dependencies other than Python itself. pocketsearch has been tested on Python 3.8, Python 3.9, Python 3.10 and Python 3.11.